watersofoblivion/dataless/README.md

 ---

 The batch component sits on top of the data lake and primarily serves the business and end customers.

-A Data Pipeline batch pipeline has been built to do this.
+A batch pipeline has been built with Data Pipeline to do this.

 ### Hive

-Via Hive, the pipeline does two things.
+Via Hive the pipeline does two things.
 First, it materializes an advertising view managed by Glue.
 This table is available to business customers.
 Second, it derives per-ad traffic data by day and populates a DynamoDB table.
 An endpoint has been set up for services to query this data to serve end customers.